Skip to Content

 Ecotourism

-• Recognize and respect the rights and practices of Indigenous People in your community and work in partnership with them to create empowerment, involving local communities in decision making and profit.
+• Acknowledge and honor the rights and customs of Indigenous People in your community, collaborating with them to promote empowerment, involving local communities in decision-making processes and profit-sharing.

 You can read more about Ecotourism here:The International Ecotourism Society